Download the PDF

 The American Association of Psychiatric Pharmacists (AAPP) is a professional association representing nearly 3,000 psychiatric pharmacists.
 AAPP’s membership consists of specialized pharmacists, many being Board Certified Psychiatric Pharmacists (BCPP), who treat patients living with psychiatric disorders, including substance use disorders (SUD).

 Psychiatric pharmacists are on the frontlines providing direct patient care, optimizing medication outcomes, and supporting fellow health care providers in furnishing primary care and mental health services.
 Unfortunately, insufficient reimbursement continues to stand in the way of many practices and institutions including a psychiatric pharmacist on the care team.
-To expand the use of these qualified providers and help ease the strain on the health care workforce, federal payment policies must be changed to allow psychiatric pharmacists to directly bill for their comprehensive medication management (CMM) services.
+To expand the use of these qualified providers and help ease the strain on the health care workforce, federal payment policies must be changed to allow psychiatric pharmacists to directly bill for their comprehensive medication management (CMM) services under collaborative practice arrangements.

 Patients with psychiatric disorders, including SUD, are confronted with a health care system that lacks mental health and SUD providers and is unable to meet their care and treatment needs.
 Additionally, research shows that the COVID-19 pandemic greatly exacerbated existing mental health issues leading to substantial increases in anxiety, depression, and SUD spanning from the young to the aged.
 Americans deserve high-quality, evidence-based, measurement-driven, comprehensive care that psychiatric pharmacists can provide if integrated as members of interprofessional teams.